PSC Organizational Chart

 For more Information on the Chairperson and Commissioners go to:

-The Electric Division is responsible for all major aspects of the PSC regulation of electric and natural gas utilities.
-Please direct any questions you may have about the Electric Division to (608)266-5481.
-Please refer to our PSC Contact List for contact names and phone numbers for specific topics pertaining to the electric industry.
+The Division of Energy Regulation is responsible for overseeing the rates and major construction projects for all of the state’s electric and natural gas utilities.
+General questions about the Division may be directed to the (608)266-5481.
+For specific questions, please refer to the PSC Contact List for contact names and phone numbers for specific topics pertaining to the electric industry.

 The Division of Regional Energy Markets is responsible for all major aspects of the PSC’s wholesale energy market and regional transmission planning interaction with the Federal Energy Regulatory Commission, FERC, the Midcontinent Independent System Operator, MISO, the Organization of MISO States, OMS, the Southwest Power Pool, SPP as well as other Regional Transmission Organizations and Regional State Committees.
 Regulation of the electric industry has taken on a regional character requiring the PSC to be involved in these new regional and federal forums to protect ratepayer interests.